How to keep your home safe and warm

 What can I do to keep my home warm?

-• Check your thermostat.
+• check your thermostat.
 The recommended temperatures for British homes in winter is between 18 to 21 degrees Celsius.
-The Energy Saving Trust has put together a detailed guide to help you understand your home’s heating controls, so you can keep warm and save on bills.
+The Energy Saving Trust has a guide to help you understand your heating controls so you can keep warm and save on bills

-• Set your heating to come on just before you get up and switch off after you’ve gone to bed.
+• turn on your heating just before you get up, and switch it off after you go to bed

-• If you can, investing in radio thermostats offers an extra level of control over the rooms you’re heating, as you can choose to only heat up the rooms you’re using at the time.
+• if you can, invest in radio thermostats to control which rooms you heat, so you only warm up rooms you’re using

 I'm having some issues with my heating, who can help?

-Winter is the busiest time of the year for our heating contractors.
-If you have heating or hot water issues, please report a repair as soon as possible to avoid delays in getting it fixed.
+Winter is our busiest time for heating repairs.
+If you have problems with your heating or hot water, please report them as soon as possible so we can fix them quickly.

-Depending on how serious the issue is, you might be able to fix it yourself.
-Check out our handy how-to repairs guides here.
+For some issues, you might be able to fix it yourself.
+Check out our repairs guides here.

 Are portable heaters dangerous?

-Portable gas and electric heaters are a serious fire risk, which is why we don’t allow them in our homes.
-We know it can be tempting to look for alternatives to using your central heating, but you shouldn’t compromise on safety when trying to save money.
+Portable gas and electric heaters are a serious fire risk, so we don’t allow them in our homes.* It can be tempting to save on central heating, but safety comes first.

-The heating system in your home is designed to be safe.
-If you’re struggling to pay to use your central heating, there is help out there – scroll down to the section below for links to local organisations who can support you.
-It’s better to get help than to take matters into your own hands.
+Your home’s heating is designed to be safe.
+If you’re struggling to pay to use your central heating, there is help available.
+Check the section below for local organisations that can assist you.
+Scroll down to the section below for local organisations that can assist you.
+It’s safer to seek help rather than using risky alternatives.

 I'm having trouble paying to heat my home, what can I do?